SamuelChann/SacinateUle/README.md

 - **Script**: `setBehaviorTrace.js` (from this repository)

 ## Security Configuration

 For security purposes, abnormal status reports (screen captures and screenshots sent to teachers) need to be intercepted locally.
-Add rejection rules for the three URLs using the same method described above.
-The URLs that need to be rejected in specific cases are detailed in QX.conf.
+Add rejection rules for the three domains using the same method described above.